hermit-os/kernel/README.md

 On completion, the script will print the path of `libhermit.a`.
 If you want to build the kernel for aarch64, please replace `x86_64` by `aarch64`.
+If you want to build the kernel for riscv64, please use `riscv64`.

 ### Control the kernel messages verbosity